What are Performance Bonds?

 A Contractor License Bond is part of getting a job for a public construction project and is required by law to ensure that any contractor working on a construction project will run its business in compliance with state rules and provisions concerning a contractor’s license.

 However, a contractor license bond does not guarantee a particular contract.
-A Performance Bond ensures performance and completion of an obligation by a contractor and its subcontractors according to the specifications of the contract.
+A Performance Bond ensures the performance and completion of an obligation by a contractor and its subcontractors according to the specifications of the contract.

 Why do I need to get a Performance Bond if they protect everyone else but me?